MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/storage-spaces-direct-overview.md

 Storage Spaces Direct is a feature of Azure Stack HCI and Windows Server that enables you to cluster servers with internal storage into a software-defined storage solution.

-This article provides an overview of Storage Spaces Direct, how it works, and its key benefits.
+This article provides an overview of Storage Spaces Direct, how it works, when to use it, and its key benefits.
 It also includes videos by Storage Spaces Direct experts at Microsoft and real-world stories of Storage Spaces Direct customers.

 To get started, try [Storage Spaces Direct](https://techcommunity.microsoft.com/t5/storage-at-microsoft/bg-p/FileCAB) in Microsoft Azure, or download a 180-day-licensed evaluation copy of Windows Server from [Windows Server Evaluations](https://go.microsoft.com/fwlink/?linkid=842602).